Berg0162/simcline/FTMS Enabled/FTMS_Bridge/README.md

 ## v0.1.5
 ### Added or Changed
-Corrected invalid (enable/disable) setting of HR measurement Characteristic in client_Set_All_NotificationIndication() Changed device identification naming to a simpler scheme: SIM32 or SIM52 instead of  of "Sim DevName" Server Characteristic values (read only) are now updated when a new client connection is established NimBLE registerForNotify() has been deprecated and is replaced with subscribe() / unsubscribe()
+Corrected invalid (enable/disable) setting of HR measurement Characteristic in client_Set_All_NotificationIndication()<br>
+Changed device identification naming to a simpler scheme: SIM32 or SIM52 instead of  of "Sim DevName"<br>
+Server Characteristic values (read only) are now updated when a new client connection is established<br>
+NimBLE registerForNotify() has been deprecated and is replaced with subscribe() / unsubscribe()<br>

 ### Removed
 - Some older versions